Innovative Branding Strategies · · 15 min read

 • 74% do so simply to elicit laughter

 Case studies show that such wit not only normalizes conversations around mental health but also creates a shared language for articulating difficult emotions.
-For example, brands that skillfully incorporate self-deprecating humor in their marketing can forge a relatable identity that resonates with Millennial consumers, ultimately nurturing brand loyalty and engagement.
+For example, brands that skillfully incorporate humor in their marketing can forge a relatable identity that resonates with Millennial consumers, ultimately nurturing brand loyalty and engagement.

 This mindmap illustrates the traits and behaviors that define millennial humor.
 Start from the center with the main idea, then follow the branches to see how humor is shaped by different influences and statistics.